kgronemann/HMRUNWallet/README.md

-# Tique Case Wallet
+# Hondamane Test Wallet (Based of Tique)

+## NOTICE
+This repo is a fork of Mr. Josh Henslee's (jdh7190) Tique Case Wallet I am experimenting with RUN functionality and Mr. Henslee is an excellent teacher If he requests it, I will remove this repo.

+This wallet is not intended for public use, though it is just as functional as Tique.
+I will be expanding greatly upon this project but I will be sure to request JDH's permission before a formal release.

 ## Introduction

 The Tique Case is an open-source Bitcoin SV web wallet to send and receive Jigs using the Run on Bitcoin protocol.

-Tique Case is a 100% client-side wallet that requires no back-end, relying only on external APIs such as RUN Connect or WhatsOnChain to interact with the blockchain.
+Tique is a 100% client-side wallet that requires no back-end, relying only on external APIs such as RUN Connect or WhatsOnChain to interact with the blockchain.

 Private keys and the wallet's seed phrase are stored in the browser (localStorage) and never exposed externally.